thekayshawn/thekayshawn.github.io/src/content/experience/tentwenty.md

 ## How I Worked With Clients

 ### Daily Collaboration

 - Transparent communication with regular progress updates
 - Proactive problem-solving by anticipating challenges
 - Teaching clients how to get the most from their digital investment
 - Building relationships that lasted beyond project completion

 ### Training & Support

 - CMS workshops for content teams
 - Clear documentation for ongoing content management
 - Quick response to any post-launch issues
 - Continuous improvement based on usage analytics

-## What I Learned

-Working at Tentwenty really showed me how important it is to balance technical excellence with business goals.
-Creating premium digital experiences isn't just about coding - you need to understand brand strategy, user psychology, and what the business is trying to achieve.

-The daily client interaction taught me a lot about communication and how to translate technical stuff into business value.
-This experience showed me how the right mix of modern technology and great service can create lasting client relationships and actually drive business results.
+## Agency Experience

+The role was brief due to me not being used to the **slow and calculated pacing of agencies**, but I learnt about client dealership and project management in agency environments.
+Working directly with clients daily taught me about communication, expectation management, and translating technical capabilities into business value.
+The experience showed me the difference between agency work and product development, helping me understand my preference for faster-paced environments.